tunedin-ctrl/overthewire-wargames/leviathan/leviathan5.md

     - The program opens a file (`fopen`), reads from it (`fgetc`), outputs its content (`putchar`), and then deletes it (`unlink`).
     - It also retrieves the user's UID (`getuid`) and sets the UID (`setuid`).

-Now, we have some basic idea on what the command is doing so we create a dummy folder we try the command again:
+Now, we have some basic idea on what the command is doing, so we create a dummy folderand try the command again:

 ```
 leviathan5@gibson:~$ echo nihao > /tmp/file.log